gonsp/PROP_GRUPO_18/README.md

 This is an implementation of the HeteSim measure for heterogeneous graphs.
 This project is a part from a college's bigger project at UPC.
-Here are two (of three) layers from our three layer- project.
+Here there are two (out of three) layers from our three-layer project.

 You can check the full project here: https://github.com/GonMolon/HeteSearch